collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Tips for Getting Started

-In the Useful Resources Section there is an excellent checklist for evaluating a project and I recommend that you take a look because it's very comprehensive.
+In the Useful Resources Section there is an excellent checklist for evaluating a project and I recommend that you take a look at it.
+In general, I suggest to look for projects that

-* “Help Wanted” tags, topics/First-timers initiatives
-* Look for community-oriented projects and other welcoming projects
+* Use triage.
+Triaging is where project sort issues by difficulty level.
+* You can search for these tags in GitHub: help wanted, first timers,
-* Look for projects where triaging happens and pick issues or pull requests that fit your skill level
+* If you become a maintainer, you can also cherry-pick pull requests that fit your skill level.
-* Practice your skills and workflow (don't be afraid to delete/start over)
-* You can create your own sandbox by making pull requests on your own account or setting up an organization to learn more about options for maintainers
+* I also suggest to practice your skills and workflow.
+Don't be afraid to delete and start over.
+And you might consider creating a repo in your own account, making pull requests and reviewing them yourself.

 </td></tr>